SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1047#12](https://judge.softuni.org/Contests/Practice/Index/1047#12).

-## GUI Applications with Numerical Expressions
+## Graphical Applications with Numerical Expressions

 To exercise working with variables and calculations with operators and numerical expressions, we will make something interesting: we will develop a **desktop application** with graphical user interface.
-In it, we will use calculations with floating point numbers.
+We will use calculations with floating-point numbers in it.

 ### Graphical Application: Converter from BGN to EUR

-We need to create **a graphical application** (GUI application), that calculates the value in  **Euro** (EUR) of monetary amount given in **Bulgarian levs** (BGN).
+We need to create **a graphical application** (GUI application), that calculates the value in  **Euro** (EUR) of monetary amount given in **Bulgarian leva** (BGN).
 We use a fixed rate BGN / EUR: **1.95583**.

 ![](/assets/chapter-2-1-images/13.Currency-converter-01.png)

-**Note:** This exercise goes beyond the material learned in this book and its purpose is not to teach you how to program GUI applications, but to strengthen your interest in software development.
+**Note:** This exercise goes beyond the material learned in this book and aims not to teach you how to program GUI applications, but to strengthen your interest in software development.
 Let's get to work.

 We add to the existing PyCharm project one more Python file.
 We name it "BGN_to_EUR_converter".
-In order to create a Graphical Application using Python we will us the standard library [**tkinter**](https://docs.python.org/3/library/tkinter.html#module-tkinter).
+In order to create a Graphical Application using Python we will use the standard library [**tkinter**](https://docs.python.org/3/library/tkinter.html#module-tkinter).

 ![](/assets/chapter-2-1-images/13.Currency-converter-02.png)